White as snow

 It is mostly active at night, so it is rarely seen.
 Its tracks are much more common in winter.
 In winter, its fur turns white for safety, but otherwise it is brown.
 In the photo above, it is in the process of changing colour.

-The ROCK PTARMIGDAN is a ground-dwelling bird that flies only short distances.
-In winter, it adapts perfectly to its habitat, as both male and female are white in winter, with only the tail feathers being black.
-It lives above the tree line and can therefore be found in higher meadows.
-In winter it needs even more peace and quiet, so it will appreciate it if we choose marked paths.
+The ROCK PTARMIGAN is a bird that lives on the ground and only flies short distances.
+In winter, it fully adapts to its environment, as both the male and female are white, with only the tail feathers being black.
+It lives above the tree line, so it can be found in higher-altitude meadows.
+In winter, it requires even more peace and quiet, so it will appreciate it if we choose marked paths.

-This large weasel, or HERMELIN, is completely white in winter, leaving only the back of the tail black.
+The stoat, or ERMINE, is completely white in winter, except for the black tip of its tail.
 The lack of snow in the valleys makes it much more vulnerable than otherwise, as the protective colour is currently doing it more harm than good.

 DID YOU KNOW?

-• Even the summer gams turn from dirty yellow-brown to dark grey.
-The winter coat is longer than the summer coat, so it looks slim in summer and robust and stocky in winter.
+• The chamois also changes color, turning from a dirty yellow-brown in summer to dark gray in winter.
+Its winter coat is longer than the summer one, which makes it look slim in summer but robust and stocky in winter.